TalAter/annyang/docs/README.md

 * Use `named variables` for one-word arguments in your command.
 * Use `splats` to capture multi-word text at the end of your command (greedy).
-* Use `optional words` or phrases to define a part of the command is optional.
+* Use `optional words` or phrases to define a part of the command as optional.

 #### Examples:
 ````html